fabjan/outil/README.md

 }

 pub fn main() {
-  let args =
-    // Erlang is not required, this example just uses it for getting ARGV erlang.start_arguments()
+  // Erlang is not required, this example just uses it for getting ARGV let args = erlang.start_arguments()
-    // drop the program name from the arguments we pass in
-    |> list.drop(1)

   say_hello(args)
   |> result.map_error(print_usage_and_exit)